On essentially 4-edge-connected cubic bricks: Matching covered graphs

-Now we discuss the notion of $b$-invariance in bricks.
 If $G$ is a brick and $e$ is a removable edge then $b(G-e) \geq 1$, and in general, $b(G-e)$ can be arbitrarily large.
-A removable edge $e$ of a brick $G$ is \binv\ if and only if $b(G-e)=1$ (that is, if and only if $G-e$ is a near-brick).
-Confirming a conjecture of Lov{\'a}sz, the following result was proved by Carvalho, Lucchesi and Murty \cite{clm02a}.
+A removable edge $e$ of a brick $G$ is \binv\ if and only if $b(G-e)=1$.
+For instance, the Tricorn brick, shown in Figure~\ref{fig:Tricorn}, has precisely three removable edges (indicated by bold lines), each of which is \binv.